Third Order Lagrangians, Weyl Invariants & Classical Trace Anomaly in Six Dimensions: Introduction

-Still motivated by the principle of general covariance, we have proceeded~\cite{farc} further the analogy and enforced the mathematical form of the alternative form of the Einstein field equations (as a covariant form for gravitational field equations) for the relevant alternative form of the Lovelock field equations.
-From this, we have found that the price for this analogy is to accept the existence of the trace anomaly of the energy--momentum tensor even in classical treatments.
+Still motivated by the principle of general covariance, we have proceeded~\cite{farc} further the analogy and enforced the mathematical appearance of the alternative form of the Einstein field equations (as a covariant form for gravitational field equations) for the relevant alternative form of the Lovelock field equations.
+From this, we have found that the price for this analogy is to accept the existence of the trace anomaly of the energy--momentum tensor even in the classical treatments.
 Thus, we have actually denoted~\cite{farc} a classical view of gravitation which explicitly shows the presence of an extra anomalous trace for the energy--momentum tensor with an indication of the constitution of the higher order gravities towards it, exactly as what has been verified~\cite{dufc,deser96,asgosh} in the quantum aspects of gravity.
 Indeed, in the quantum theory, one relates and justifies the presence of the trace anomaly, classically, to higher order gravities~\cite{dufb}.
-We have interpreted~\cite{fare} that this classical procedure also indicates compatibility with the Mach idea.
+That is, the higher--order terms in curvature invariants have to be added to the effective Lagrangian of gravitational field when quantum corrections are considered, see, e.g., Ref.~\cite{bida} and the beginning of Sect.~2.
+It has also been realized that such corrective terms are inescapable in order to obtain the effective quantum gravity action near the Plank scale~\cite{vilko}.
+Nevertheless, it is possible to show that, via conformal transformations, the higher--order (and even non--minimally coupled) terms always correspond to the Einstein gravity plus one (or more than one) minimally coupled scalar field, see, e.g., Refs.~\cite{fare,CapoLaur} and references therein.
+Also, We have interpreted~\cite{fare} that our classical procedure indicates compatibility with the Mach idea.